Today I’m giving you a peek inside my knife bag and sharing all the essential kitchen tools I use on a daily basis.

-Hi!
-So, no recipe today.
-Instead I’m talking shop and giving you a peek inside my knife bag!
-Have you ever seen those YouTube videos where girls pull everything out of their purse and show you what’s inside?
-It’s weirdly fascinating to get a glimpse into a piece of someone else’s life, so this is my work version of that.
-I thought it might be interesting to show you all the things a professional chef keeps close at hand.
-I’m going into detail and sharing why I consider each and every thing that I tote along with me to a job absolutely essential.
+Have you ever watched the YouTube videos where girls pull everything out of their purse and show you what’s inside?
+It’s oddly compelling to get a glimpse into someone else’s every day life, so think of this as the chef’s version of that.
+I’m going to show you all the things a professional chef keeps close at hand and going into detail about why I consider each and every item that I tote along with me to a job absolutely essential.

 My hope is to give you some insight into my cooking necessities (at least the easily portable ones), including the specific knives and other basic tools I think every home kitchen should be stocked with.
 I also share some easy tips and tricks that can help you elevate your home cooking game to pro status.
 So whether you’re a professional chef also, an avid home cook, or are just curious and want to learn more about my job, keep reading to find out what I keep in my knife bag and why I think they’re so essential!